dineshkori/optile/README.md

-you can Build and run this project, by Simply changing below variable in your local JAVA_HOME
+You can Build and run this project on Windows machine, by simply changing below variable in your build.bat JAVA_HOME - JDK home path on your machine.
-MAVEN_HOME
-PROJECT_HOME - Loc
+MAVEN_HOME- Maven home, 2.2.x version and above PROJECT_HOME - Location of your downloded project folder